Mental Health Therapy

 UCS screens all incoming clients for mental health concerns and illness as a part of our intake assessment.

-If a patient meets the criteria for a mental health disorder, they will be referred to a licensed mental health professional who will do further screening.
+- If a patient meets the criteria for a mental health disorder, they will be referred to a licensed mental health professional who will further screen them.

-Patients who meet criteria will be placed in co-occurring disorder specific groups that educate on both substance use disorder and mental health issues.
+- Patients who meet the criteria will be placed in co-occurring disorder-specific groups that educate on substance use disorder and mental health issues.